- Naomi Stephens | Permaculture Designer

 Instructions:

-In a bowl, whisk together flour, sugar, baking powder and salt.
+Whisk together flour, sugar, baking powder, and salt in a bowl.
 Add milk and melted butter and mix until well combined.
 Stir in dandelion petals.

 Candied Violet Cake Garnish